anhaidgroup/delex/examples/Cluster-Example.md

 Here we give an example of running Delex on a cluster of machines.
 We assume you have already installed Delex on a cluster of machines, using [this guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-cloud-based-cluster.md).

-### Step 1: Downloading Datasets
+### Step 1: Downloading the Datasets

 To begin, we need to download three datasets from GitHub.
 Navigate to the dblp_acm folder [here](https://github.com/anhaidgroup/delex/tree/main/examples/data/dblp_acm).
 Click on 'gold.parquet' and click the download icon at the top.
 Repeat this for 'table_a.parquet' and 'table_b.parquet'.
-Now move all these into one directory on the machine called 'dblp_acm'.
-This should be done for all the nodes in the cluster.
+Now move all these into a directory called 'dblp_acm' on each node in the cluster. *This should be done for all the nodes in the cluster.*

 ### Step 2: Creating a Python File

 On the master node, in the 'dblp_acm' directory, create a file called 'example.py'.
-We will use this Python file to walkthrough the code.
+We will add code to this Python file as we walk through this document.

 ### Step 3: Importing Dependencies

-Now we can open up the 'example.py' file, and import all of the necessary packages that we will use.
+Now we can open up the 'example.py' file, and add code to import all of the necessary packages that we will use.

 ```
 from pathlib import Path